What is it?

 Thanks to its growth spurt, this X3 is now about the same size inside as the original X5.
 So there’s plenty of room for two six-footers in the back, and at 1,600 litres (seats down) bootspace is comparable to a big estate.
 Equipment levels aren’t bad, and a base SE car comes with leather seats, parking sensors, plus an iDrive controller.
 Importantly, it feels like a BMW in here, and build quality is now what you’d expect – all the hard and brittle bits from the old car have been replaced by soft, new and durable ones.

 You might think that the X3’s second-generation enlargement has made it more of a guzzler.
-It weighs around 1,800kg, after all.
 But BMW’s efficiency wizards have been busy with their spells, making this one of the most efficient cars in this class.
 The rear-wheel drive 143bhp diesel can do 55.4mpg and emits 135g/km CO2 – that’s the best an X3 has ever been.
-Further up the range, the eight-speed automatic helps to reduce emissions too: when combined with the 184bhp 2.0-litre diesel the result is 50.4mpg and 149g/km of CO2.
-That means a tax disc costs just £135.
+Further up the range, the eight-speed auto also reduces emissions: when combined with the 184bhp 2.0-litre diesel the result is 50.4mpg and 149g/km of CO2.
+Remarkably though, it gets even better this summer, when a facelifted X3 arrives...